 In addition, the ability and desire to own and operate a private automobile will vary across one's lifetime.
-People's physical and mental capacities change over time.
-Many experience balance, stamina or vision challenges that can impact safe and functional mobility (with or without assisted devices).
-Designs for sidewalks, curb ramps and crosswalks that conform to universal design concepts provide safe and dependable conditions for exploring the community.
+As residents' age, they may rely more heavily on a mobility device such as a wheelchair or walker.
+Sidewalks, curb ramps, and crosswalks that are compliant with the Americans with Disabilities Act (ADA) provide a reliable and more comfortable option for those traveling with mobility devices.
 Frequent and comprehensive transit and paratransit service provide a reliable and convenient alternative to driving for those with limited mobility or for longer travel distances.
 As the community demographics continue to shift toward an older population, the Town of Carbondale will need to enhance transportation options to facilitate travel for all populations without reliance solely on the automobile to access places locally and regionally.